Atanas Chernev

-Atanas Atanasov Chernev (Bulgarian: Атанас Атанасов Чернев; born 25 March 2002) is a Bulgarian professional footballer who plays as a centre-back for Primeira Liga club Estrela da Amadora.
+Atanas Atanasov Chernev (Bulgarian: Атанас Атанасов Чернев; born 25 March 2002) is a Bulgarian professional footballer who plays as a centre-back for Primeira Liga club Estrela da Amadora and the Bulgaria national team.

 Club career

-Chernev began his career at Botev Plovdiv.
+Chernev began his career with his hometown club Botev Plovdiv.
 In January 2020, he was loaned to Getafe's youth academy, but due to COVID-19 he struggled for playing time and returned to Botev in the summer.

 He signed his first professional contract with Botev in 2020.
 In 2022, Chernev renewed his contract for 3 more years.
 On 13 June 2025, his contract with Botev was terminated due to unpaid wages.

-On 2 July 2025 he was announced as the new signing of Estrela da Amadora with a contract until the summer of 2026.
+On 2 July 2025 he was announced as the new signing of Portuguese club Estrela da Amadora, with a contract until the summer of 2026.

+On 21 January 2026, Chernev signed with 2.
+Bundesliga side 1.
+FC Kaiserslautern on a loan deal until the end of the season.

 International career

 On 26 September 2025 he received his first call-up for Bulgaria national team for the 2026 FIFA World Cup qualifiers against Turkey on 11 October and Spain on 14 October 2025.
-On 14 October 2025, Chernev earned his first cap, playing the full 90 minutes and scoring an own goal during the second half of the 0–4 away loss against the reigning European champions in a 2026 World Cup qualifier.
+On 14 October 2025, Chernev earned his first cap, playing the full 90 minutes and scoring an own goal during the second half of the 0–4 away loss against Spain.